 Whilst not available UK-wide, this scheme also makes buying a property easier for those on a lower income.
-Some tenants of local authority or housing associations are able to purchase the property that they live in, at a significant reduction on the market value, through the Right to Buy scheme.
+Some tenants of local authority or housing associations are able to purchase the property that they live in.
+This will be at a significant reduction on the market value, through the Right to Buy scheme.
 If you’re currently a tenant and this is something that interests you, it’s worth checking whether this is a possibility.

 The NewBuy scheme offers borrowers access to a 95% mortgage at a reduced rate of interest, equivalent to about 75% of standard residential mortgage interest rates.

 A 5% deposit must be provided by the applicant and this option is only available on new build properties.
 This scheme varies regionally and regional caps on the allowed property value will apply.